boldbi/aspnet-core-sample/README.md

 # BoldBI Embedded Sample in ASP.NET Core

-This project was generated with ASP.NET Core CLI version 6.0.
+This project was generated using ASP.NET Core CLI version 6.0 or a later version that is installed on your system before it was compiled.
 This sample demonstrates the dashboard rendering with the list of dashboards available in your Bold BI server.

 ## Dashboard View